-Discover nature on a small group, guided eco-tour or walk with Gippsland High Country Tours.
-Escape from the pressures of everyday life and experience the serenity of East Gippsland and the beyond on a fully packaged tour with cosy accommodation every night.
+Discover nature on a small group, guided nature tour or walking ecotour with Gippsland High Country Tours.
+Escape from the pressures of everyday life and experience the serenity of Gippsland and the beyond on a fully packaged tour with cosy accommodation every night.

 Gaze over a sea of mountains, breathe in the clear mountain air and touch the smooth trunks of snow-gums.
 Experience deserted beaches or ancient forests.
 Listen to bird calls as you wander along fern-lined tracks beneath towering trees or across alpine plains with wildflowers at your feet.

 Join a small friendly group of like-minded nature lovers led by experienced local guides, keen to share their love and knowledge of nature with you.